Mechanical Engineering

 There are also sealed, greased and preadjusted units based on taper roller bearings, such as

-– hub bearing units for trucks (
+– hub bearing units for trucks (fig 6),

 and

-– tapered bearing units (
+– tapered bearing units (fig 7) for railbound vehicles.

 Design featuresTaper roller bearings have tapered inner and outer ring raceways between which tapered rollers are arranged.
 The projection lines of all the tapered surfaces meet at a common point on the bearing axis.
 Their design makes taper roller bearings particularly suitable for the accommodation of combined (radial and axial) loads.
-The axial load carrying capacity of the bearings is largely determined by the contact angle α (
+The axial load carrying capacity of the bearings is largely determined by the contact angle α (fig 8);

 the larger α, the higher the axial load carrying capacity (fig 9)